xigxog/examples/go/hello-world/README.md

 # hello-world-frontend-5579b569c9-fdsnw   1/1     Running   0          19s
 ```

 Time to test the app.
-To keep things simple you'll port forward to the Pod to
+To keep things simple you'll port forward to the pod to
 access its HTTP server.
 Open up a new terminal and run the following to start
 the port forward.
 This will open the port `8080` on your workstation which will
-forward requests to the Pod.
+forward requests to the pod.

 ```shell
 kubectl port-forward --namespace hello-world service/hello-world 8080:http